Coordination: Giuseppe Chirico – Physics Dept. Università di Milano-Bicocca, Piazza della Scienza 3, 20126, Milano (I)

 She is a Post Doctoral fellow at FORTH/IESL.
 She received her and Master and PhD (2019) degree from the Materials Science and Techology Department of Universty of Crete, Greece.
 Dr. Kabouraki specializes in the synthesis and characterization of hybrid photosensitive materials, synthesis and characterization of quantum dots and the fabrication of three-dimensional photonic devices via the multi-photon polymerization technique.
 In her PhD thesis she was involved in the synthesis of novel photosensitive materials and in the fabrication of optical switching devices as well as three-dimensional photonic crystal lasers.
 She is the author of 6 peer-reviewed publicationsand and of a book chapter in non-liner optics.
 She has participated in numerous international conferences and she has received the best presentation prize for PhD student at the European Materials Research Symposium.

-He is the Head of Business Development Unit & FORTH Technology Transfer Office at PRAXI Network.
-He is responsible for the design of services, activities and the daily operation of both Units and the management of resources.
+He is a Technology Transfer Consultant at PRAXI Network.
 Prior to this position, Apostolos was the coordinator of the NCP team of PRAXI and the Technical Coordinator of CIP-Hellas.
 He has worked as an expert for the creation and promotion of national and regional development policies.
 Apostolos holds a degree in Physics from the Aristotle University of Thessaloniki, Greece and an MSc and a PhD in Theoretical Physics from the University of Durham, UK.
 Prior to joining PRAXI Network Apostolos was working as a post-doctoral researcher at the University of Ioannina, Greece.
 He conducted research on several aspects of Theoretical Physics and assisted in the training of two PhD students.

 Additional info here.